wodby/docs/docs/stacks/drupal/containers.md

 For security reasons, default nginx config allows executing limited php endpoints.
 This is how you can add additional php endpoints:

-1. Add `*.conf` file to your codebase with locations definition, example:
+1. Add `locations.conf` file to your codebase with locations definition, example:
 ```
 location = /custom-php-endpoint.php {
     fastcgi_pass php;
 }
 ```
-2. In nginx service configuration set new environment variable `NGINX_SERVER_EXTRA_CONF_FILEPATH` to your *.conf file (e.g. `/var/www/html/drupal.conf`).
-It will be included at the end of `/etc/nginx/conf.d/drupal.conf`
+2. In nginx service configuration set new environment variable `NGINX_SERVER_EXTRA_CONF_FILEPATH=/var/www/html/locations.conf`.
+It will be included at the end of `/etc/nginx/defaults.conf`
 3. Restart the service

 Alternatively, you can replace your HTTP server to [Apache](#apache) (not recommended) that has less strict rules.